-- 1) All gasoline pumps shall be located on pump islands designed for such purpose, and to which automobiles may gain access from either side, except in the case of propane, diesel, and kerosene pumps, which may access from one side; - 2) Pump islands and canopies shall be set back at least 4 metres from the required landscaped front or side yards; - 3) Accesses should not be less than 7 metres wide and shall be clearly marked and, where a service station is located on a corner lot, the minimum distance between an access and the intersection of street lines at the junction shall be 10 metres and the lot line between entrances shall be clearly indicated: - a.
-Lot Area (minimum) 900 m - b.
-Lot frontage (minimum) 48 m; or 35 m along each flanking street - c.
-Building Height (maximum) 1 storey - d.
-Building Line (minimum) 6 metres - e.
-Building Line - Canopies (minimum) 3 metres - 4) Surface runoff shall be directed to an oil/water separator before being discharged into a storm sewer or other drainage system. - 5) Minimum of 2 access points for access/egress. - 6) Landscaping required along front and exterior lot lines. - 7) Required to submit a Planned Unit Development application (2.2.2 & 2.2.4)
+- 1) All gasoline pumps shall be located on pump islands designed for such purpose, and to which automobiles may gain access from either side, except in the case of propane, diesel, and kerosene pumps, which may access from one side; - 2) Pump islands and canopies shall be set back at least 4 metres from the landscaped front or side yards; - 3) Accesses should not be less than 7 metres wide and shall be clearly marked and, where a service station is located on a corner lot, the minimum distance between an access and the intersection of street lines at the junction is recommended to be 10 metres and the lot line between entrances shall be clearly indicated; - 4) Surface runoff shall be directed to an oil/water separator before being discharged into a storm sewer or other drainage system. - 5) Minimum of 2 access points for access/egress. - 6) Landscaping may be required along front and exterior lot lines. - 7) Required to submit a Planned Unit Development application (2.2.2 & 2.2.4)

-4.3.29.1 Service Station - Residential
+5.3.29.1 Service Station - Residential